JFly2/Yapper/README.md

 GET /api/messages/{roomId}
 ```

-Returns the stored messages for a room.
+Returns stored messages for a room only if the authenticated user is a member of that room.

 #### Save a message through REST